 It didn’t all go smoothly of course.
 Noise control arrived on the afternoon of the first full day and Blink spent the rest of the festival trying to reschedule acts so that they would only play inside after 11pm each night.

-“It was basically just one house and they were a lot of people living closer who were fine with it.
-This couple called up noise control all day, everyday.
+“It was basically just one house and there were a lot of people living closer who were fine with it.
+This couple called up noise control all day, every day.
 I kept going up there and I could hardly hear a thing, especially from inside their house.
 I told them – it’s only for a couple of days and your local community is making a lot of money from it – but they just wouldn’t hear it.
 Later they started a petition to never let me back there again!”

 Camp A Low Hum 2008

 Blink made some slight adjustments to the 2008 Camp A Low Hum festival, held February 2-5 at Tatum Park in Ohau just south of Levin.
-This time only bands without much profile were given the opportunity to play twice (to give them the best chance of being seen) and he introduced more activities that weren’t music related.
-He filled one room with cardboard boxes, sticky tape and markers so that participants could build their own protective outfit for “box wars” and arranged a short zombie movie to be filmed onsite.
+This time only bands without much profile were given the opportunity to play twice (to give them the best chance of being seen) and he introduced more activities that weren’t music-related.
+He filled one room with cardboard boxes, sticky tape and markers so that participants could build their own protective outfits for “box wars” and arranged a short zombie movie to be filmed onsite.

 This year also saw Blink introduce the Renegade Room for bands who weren’t officially on the program.
 “It was birthed the year before with Whipping Cats – I’d fucked up basically.
 The Coolies couldn’t play on Sunday, because they had to get back to Auckland, so I had to give them the Whipping Cats’ slot on the Saturday.
 Luckily I’d happened to give those guys the sickest cabin in the entire place, so they just asked if they could grab the gear after the loud stage closed and play a party in their cabin.
 That night, a whole bunch of bands who weren’t scheduled to play ended up playing.
 It was always my approach that I’d say yes to whatever people wanted to do, as long as it wasn’t going to hurt anyone.
-I was facilitator of chaos really.
+I was the facilitator of chaos really.
 So that Whipping Cats party really started the Renegade Room concept.”

 The Renegade Room ended up seeing the only form of sponsorship that took place at Camp.
 A representative from Myspace wanted to sponsor an area of the festival, but Blink turned them down, although he left the door open for them to come along if they wished and put on a show in the Renegade Room just like a normal punter.
 This led to a performance by Bang Bang Eche in the Renegade Room that had hand-written posters saying “Myspace presents.”